Normative Feeling: Socially Patterned Affective Mechanisms: Methods

 \subsection{Population level metrics}

-\begin{itemize} \item Hunger: the population average of how much of each agents bite size (how much you desire to eat) is unfulfilled $Hunger = resource - \mu_{eat}$. \item Injuries from sanction: average energy loss across the population was just from being damaged by sanctions. \item Average well being: average energy level across population. \item Energy drain: total energy being consumed by agents from environment and due to sanctions.
+\begin{itemize} \item Hunger: the population average of how much of each agent's bite size (how much you desire to eat) is unfulfilled $Hunger := max(0, \mu_{eat} - resource)$. \item Injuries from sanctions: average energy loss across the population was just from being damaged by sanctions.

 \end{itemize}